 Ghost Light Players is a community theater group, based in MetroWest Massachusetts, which offers a place for members of the MetroWest community to experience and enjoy the theatrical arts.
 We produce high-quality musical, traditional, cabaret-style and other theater shows for our audiences, as well as offer a fun, educational and inspirational experience for our cast and crew.

 Kat Alix-Gaudreau attended UMASS Amherst, earning a BA in Theater in 1999.
 Kat has worked in lighting and costume design and has produced a number of theater projects.
 More recently, she has directed Into the Woods, Grease, Almost, Maine, A Midsummer Night’s Dream, The Foreigner, Love Comics, Much Ado About Nothing, The House of Blue Leaves, Godspell, Macbeth, Romeo & Juliet, Urinetown (the musical), Hamlet, Pippin and The Woman in Black.
-Kat has worked in the Boston film and TV production industry, was an adjunct professor of theater at Framingham State University and was recently the Executive Director of the River’s Edge Arts Alliance in MetroWest.
+Kat has worked in the Boston film and TV production industry, was an adjunct professor of theater at Framingham State University and recently earned an MA in Shakespeare and Creativity from the Shakespeare Institute in Stratford Upon Avon, UK.

 “To me, the best part of theater is the process – that’s where you learn, where you can be surprised, and where you can really grow beyond what you thought you could do.
 That’s the fun part – that’s the magic of theater.”